DERHAEUPTLING/contao-mobilecontent/README.md

 ### mobile::alternatives::alternative_desktop:alternative_mobile

 This insert tags shows only one of the two alternatives `alternative_desktop` or `alternative_mobile` depending on which type of view is currently active.

+### ifmobile […] endifmobile, ifndesktop […] endifndesktop

+The content between the start and and tag is skipped if it appears on a desktop page.

+### ifdesktop […] endifdesktop, ifnmobile […] endnifmobile

+The content between the start and and tag is skipped if it appears on a mobile page.